 Description and Significance of the Event

-However, the main event is the question-and-answer session with Buffett and his long-time business partner, Charlie Munger.
-This session, which can last several hours, is a testament to Buffett’s commitment to shareholder engagement.
+Wow.
+The real reason people attend isn’t the exhibition or the events.
+The core focus is the extensive question-and-answer session with Buffett and his long-time partner, Charlie Munger.
+This session, which spans several hours across the weekend, stands as a prime example of his commitment to direct, unscripted shareholder interaction.

 Open Dialogue with Shareholders: Q&A Sessions